 What precisely happens when your migration is setup to use highwater marks?

-- The first time you import, Migrate saves the highwater field value as the "highwater mark" (this is why you must order the query, so the last row processed has the highest highwater value).
+- The first time you import, Migrate saves the highwater field value as the "highwater mark".

 - Over time, new content is added (with last_updated values greater than the highwater mark saved by Migrate), and old content is updated (changing the last_updated value to be greater than the highwater mark).